dougeby/IntuneDocs/intune/quickstart-create-assign-app-policy.md

 Use the following steps to assign the app protection policy:

 1. In [Intune](https://aka.ms/intuneportal), select **Intune** > **Client apps** > **App protection policies**.
 2. Select the app protection policy you created earlier.
-In this quickstart, the policy is **Windows 10 prevent content copy**.
+In this quickstart, the policy is **Windows 10 content protection**.
 3. Select **Assignments**.
 4. Click **Select groups to include** in the **Include** tab.
 5. Select **Contoso Testers** as the group to include.